MSc International Relations and Diplomacy students.

 have bolstered their writing and presentation skills

-know more about international advocacy on global challenges and have practiced with social media and writing an advocacy paper
+know more about international advocacy on global challenges and have practised with social media and writing an advocacy paper

 On the right-hand side of the programme front page of the E-Prospectus you will find a link to the online timetables.